 - Since all extensions of a DS 2019 must be processed in SEVIS prior to the expiration of a DS 2019 form, students must obtain a written offer of appropriate employment and apply for Academic Training prior to program end date.
 Employment should begin within 30 days of study completion.

 - A student may leave the United States after completion of study and reenter the US for J-1 “Academic Training,” if s/he obtains written employment authorization from the sponsor before departing the US.
-Please also consult a J-1 student adviser in the ISS for travel advice.
+Please also consult a J-1 student advisor in the ISS for travel advice.

 - Obtain a letter of offer from the prospective employer, printed on employer letterhead, that includes: job title, a brief description of the goals and objectives of the period of employment (i.e., training program), the dates and location of the employment, the number of hours per week, and the name, address, phone number and email address of your training supervisor.

-- Give a copy of the employer’s letter to your academic adviser or department chair (for Manoa International Exchange -MIX students, please see your MIX coordinator) to use in completing your application for Academic Training.
+- Give a copy of the employer’s letter to your academic advisor or department chair (for Manoa International Exchange -MIX students, please see your MIX coordinator) to use in completing your application for Academic Training.
 Your form details:

 - The goals and objectives of the specific training program;